-- -- In harmony with the spirit and values of the American people. - This means that we cannot allow a serious disparity to develop between the kind of social environment that the Reagan Administration fosters at home and the kind that it supports abroad.
+- -- In harmony with the spirit and values of the American people. - -- Positive rather than negative, assertive rather than reactive.
+This means that we cannot allow a serious disparity to develop between the kind of social environment that the Reagan Administration fosters at home and the kind that it supports abroad.
 Not that the United States has either the right or the ability to impose democratic government and the market economy on other countries.
 It does, however, have the right as well as the ability to extend preferential treatment to countries whose political and economic systems are most in accord with its own.